Home > Endurance > Running

 Liner or No Liner?

 First, decide if you want a liner or not.
 A perfectly fitting liner will tend to be less chafe-inducing over long miles than inappropriate underwear.
 Thus, a liner eliminates the need to change undies before a run.
 Just throw on your shorts and go!
-Many of the running shorts on our list come with a liner with the exception of the compression shorts like the CEP The Run Support Shorts, so there’s a lot to choose from.
+Many of the running shorts on our list come with a liner (like our favorites, the Oiselle High Rise Roga Shorts) with the exception of the compression shorts like the Oiselle Pockito Shorts and the Vuori Halo Performance Short 2.0.
+Also, budget-friendly options like the Decathlon Kiprun Run 500 Dry shorts do not come with a liner.

 For many runners, a lined short is just simpler to deal with.
 But some runners find choosing the perfect underwear for their shorts works better.
 Look for underwear with laser-cut seams to prevent chafing in sensitive areas.
 However, it really is based on trial and error, so you may have to try several pairs before you find your perfect match.